My much loved and missed little brother, a beautiful soul inside and out.

 When we saw just how bad the damage was afterwards, engine obliterated, car twisted…we both knew we had been saved.
-To this day I believe I would have died that day, and that it wasn’t my time to go.
-I have been told by my guides that angelic interventions happen all the time to ensure that random acts by people don’t bring about untimely deaths, and yet that when it is your time to go according to the plan you wrote, nothing will prevent your death.
+To this day I believe I was saved because it just wasn’t my time to go.
+I have been told by my guides that angelic interventions happen all the time to prevent untimely deaths, and yet that when it is your time to go according to the plan you wrote, nothing can or will prevent your death.

-I took being saved as a certain intervention to prevent my death, and validation that I had a lot still to do and had to continue my work.
+I took being saved as validation that I had a lot still to do and had to continue my work.
 I feel this intervention changed me even further, soon after I began to see angels with people and at roadsides, and began to see other people’s spirit guides during readings, and often got prompted to draw them for people.